lokeshkavisth/flashcard-generator/README.md

 A few of the things you can do with GitPoint:

-- Create two or more terms at the same time
-- Your Data in your hands [ it uses your browser localStorage to save your flashcard data ]
-- Create and delete flashcard or even a single term
-- Upload and delete images
-- Fully responsive and beginner friendly UI/UX
 - **Image Management:** Easily upload, delete, and edit images for your flashcards to add visual elements.
+- **Responsive UI:** Fully responsive and beginner friendly UI/UX.
 - **Group and Term Creation:** Organize your flashcards into groups and create multiple terms within each group for efficient management.
-- **Bulk Creation:** Save time by creating multiple flashcards simultaneously.
+- **Bulk Creation:** Save time by creating multiple flashcard terms simultaneously.
 - **Local Storage:** Access your flashcards even offline, thanks to browser local storage integration.
 - **Download, Print, and Share:** Export flashcards as files, print them for offline studying, or share them with others through various channels.

+## Tech Stack

+Flashcard Generator is built using the following technologies:

+- **React:** JavaScript library for building user interfaces.
+- **Tailwind CSS:** Utility-first CSS framework for rapid UI development.
+- **Redux:** Predictable state management library for managing application state.
+- **Formik:** Form library for simplified form management and validation.
+- **Yup:** JavaScript schema validation library for form validation.
+- **React Icons:** Library for including popular icon sets as React components.

 ## Feedback